 Cancellation of course enrolment

-Course re-instatement
+Course enrolment re-instatement

 Records and confidentiality